- Explore the cosmopolitan city of Sydney

 - Visit the Tjapukai Aboriginal Cultural Park, a restaurant in an indigenous cultural center, to enjoy local food and learn about the culture

 - Explore the Australian Butterly Sanctuary, listed on the Guinness Book of Records as Australia's largest butterfly exhibit

 - Take a dip in the refreshing Cairns Lagoon, a swimming pool right in the center of the city

-Jump aboard a high-speed catamaran for a full day cruise on the Great Barrier Reef, one of the world's most incredible natural landmarks.
-The world's largest coral reef stretches along the coast and contains a rich abundance of marine life, reef systems, coral cays, hundreds of picturesque tropical islands with incredibly beautiful sun-soaked golden beaches.
+Jump aboard a high-speed catamaran for a full-day cruise on the Great Barrier Reef, one of the world's most incredible natural landmarks.
+The world's largest coral reef stretches along the coast and contains a rich abundance of marine life, reef systems, coral cays, and hundreds of picturesque tropical islands with incredibly beautiful sun-soaked golden beaches.

 Spend the morning on the water enjoying a buffet lunch, then return to your hotel in the late afternoon.

 Today is a free day to explore this tropical paradise.
 For a once-in-lifetime experience, take a 4WD tour into the magical Daintree National Park.